1010101110/okcart/README.md

+#OKCART
+it's not great, it's not bad, it's just ok =]

 ### ALPHA BUILD

 > A tiny webserver + shopping cart for developers looking to setup simple shop pages quickly on virtual private servers without any SAAS fees or bloated CMS.